 Interest income on debt instruments measured at amortised cost from these financial assets is included in finance income using the effective interest rate method.
 Any gain or loss arising on derecognition of these instruments is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
-Impairment losses are presented as a separate line item in the consolidated statement of profit or loss.
+Impairment losses are presented as a separate line item in the statements of comprehensive income.